nicholasferguson/kdb.q.kalman.filter.Missing.Data.INS.GPS/Readme.md

     + This was transcribed from: [MS]An integrated INS GPS navigation system for small - kalman(1998)

+	I edited some changes: placed local variables in global space so that plot would find them.
+Octave required that change.

 	For octave Octave-5.1.0.0 x64, I had to update these files, from a development branch at octave.org
 	+ annotation.m
 	+ axis.m